An amazing woman who knows how to relax you when you're stressed and sore.Edith A.

 Q: Where did you study massage therapy?

-A: We both attended the Finger Lakes School of Massage located in Ithaca, NY.
+A: I attended the Finger Lakes School of Massage located in Ithaca, NY.

 Q: What forms of payment do you accept?

-A: Connie accepts cash, checks, debit and credit cards, and refillable gift cards are available for purchase.
-Sue accepts cash and checks.
+A: I accept cash, checks, debit and credit cards, and refillable gift cards are available for purchase.

 Q: How do I book an appointment?

 A: There are many ways!
-Connie has a handy “Schedule Online” button on the right-hand side of the website home page.
-She also has a link directly from her Facebook page in the form of a “Book Now” button.
-And finally, you can call or text her at (315)651-3805.
-Sue is available by call or text at (315)945-3995.
-Just pick the way that works for you!
+I have a handy “Schedule Online” button on the right-hand side of the website home page.
+I also have a link directly from my Facebook page in the form of a “Book Now” button.
+And finally, you can call or text (315)651-3805.
+Just pick a method that works for you.

 Q: Where do I learn about specials or coupons?